 Open interest is also used to determine if a market is likely to be trending or range-bound commonly known as choppy.
 Increasing open interest shows that the rate of new positions is increasing.
 This indicates that the market is being actively traded and is more likely to trend.

 To sum it up, open interest can serve as an important piece of information to assess a potential investment, but one should not invest based solely on open interest; however, one can use it to help assess sentiment for a particular investment.
+There are various share market apps that one can use for trading futures and options.

 Disclaimer: Any advice or information in the post is a general advice for education purpose only and is not responsible for generating any trading strategy for anyone, please do not trade or invest based solely on this information.